mrprajesh/blog/_posts/2024-04-16-adaptive-cpp.md

 render_with_liquid: true
 ---

-Warning.
+> I strongly think heterogeneous programming with be the future.
+> **AdaptiveCpp** was very much along those line -- it C++-based heterogeneous programming models targeting CPUs and GPUs from all major vendors!

+>  However, **Optimizing** for specific or generic hardware will the challenge to yield peak performance.

+**Warning**.
 This is a notes for my later reading.
 Not an clear document!

 ### Prereq
 1. Assumes default CUDA install location